 With Ellen Georgiou

-A gay man’s honest memoir of hardship, courage, community and kin in the Arab world and beyond.
+A gay man’s memoir of hardship, courage, community and kin in the Arab world and beyond.

 When Madian Al Jazerah came out to his Arab parents, his mother had one question.
 ‘Are you this?’ she asked, cupping her hand.
 ‘Or are you this?’ she motioned with a poking finger.
 If you’re the poker, she said, you aren’t a homosexual.

-As an adult Madian settled in Jordan, but he has left the country three times in fear of his life.
-He has moved around the world searching for acceptance and belonging, joining new communities in San Francisco and New York, yet always finding himself pulled back to Amman.
+Madian has searched for acceptance and belonging around the world, joining new communities in San Francisco, New York, Hawaii and Tunisia, yet always finding himself pulled back to Amman.
 This frank and moving memoir narrates his battles with adversity, racism and homophobia, and a rich life lived with humour, dignity and grace.

 ‘A riveting and revealing journey of identity, politics and love in the Arab world.
 Brave in its honesty, and beautiful in its simplicity.’ — Rana Sweis, author of Voices of Jordan; journalist for The New York Times and others

 ‘Written with the poetic courage of someone who has experienced both the beauty and the trauma of the world.
 I wish I’d had this book fifteen years ago when facing the same questions about my many identities.’ — Afshan D’souza-Lodhi, poet and playwright

 ‘A courageous, timely and humorous journey through questions often silenced in today’s Arab world: sexuality, identity and belonging.’ — Ramzi Salti, Stanford University, host of the Arabology podcast and author of The Native Informant: Six Tales of Defiance from the Arab World